How to make super-observations#

 4. Use the super-observations#

-Use the monitor containing the super-observations for a forward simulation and a adjoint test.
+Use the monitor containing the super-observations for a forward simulation and an adjoint test.

-If everything is normal, it can then be used as input for inversions with the same configuration of the CTM.
+If everything looks correct, it can then be used as input for inversions with the same CTM configuration.